ghomem/viraly/README.md

-h1          # average number of contacts per unit of time under contention p1          # probability of transmission during a contact under contention tint        # simulation time with initial parameters (i.e., before contention) tmax        # total time
+h1          # average number of contacts per unit of time under contention p1          # probability of transmission during a contact under contention tint        # simulation time with initial parameters (i.e., before contention) tmax        # total simulation time
 M           # population size
 N0          # initial number of infections
 DR          # death rate
-progressive # whether or not the change of parameters at tint should be progressive ttime       # the parameters transition time (if progressive == True)
+progressive # whether or not the change of parameters at time tint should be progressive ttime       # the parameters transition time (if progressive == True)
 ```
 The parameters must be given via command line in the order listed above as quoted comma-separated list.